Unit 4.1

 Introduction

-We use future perfect continuous tense to talk about a continuous action that will be completed at some point in the future.
+Future perfect continuous is the tense used to talk about a continuous action that will be completed at some point in the future.
 It is often used with time expressions.

 Form